cairnswm/cairnswm/README.md

 - C++
 - AWS
 - and lots more

+_Learning a language/technology usually takes me a few weeks to be productive, and about 6 months before I start wanting to build my own libraries etc._

 ## I have done some writing
 - How non developers can keep developers engaged and productive https://www.linkedin.com/pulse/how-non-developers-can-keep-developers-engaged-william-cairns-z27ie